 The original King’s Plates were four-mile heats for six-year-olds.
 In 1751, five-year-olds and four-year-olds could compete.
 By 1761, these races were reduced to two miles, and heat racing for four-year-olds continued until the 1860s.
 A more modern version of the Triple Crown, the Belmont Stakes, is run over a mile and a quarter.

 Currently, more than 100 nations have horse races.
-The British Horseracing Authority and the British Horseracing Board are the major bodies overseeing racing in the UK.
+The British Horseracing Authority and the British Horseracing Board are the major game slot online bodies overseeing racing in the UK.
 The British Horseracing Authority has the final say in deciding who wins the races, although the rules for some countries may vary.
 However, the British Horseracing Authority rulebook is the most commonly used in the United States.
 If you are interested in horse racing, you can find a race that suits you.
 This is the most fun you can have at horse racing!
 It is the perfect way to relax your worries about being a jockey or trainer.

 The earliest horse races were match races.
 The owners provided the purse for the race and if the horse did not win the race, the bettor forfeited half or all of the money.
 Bettors had to bet on the horses they thought would win the race, and the odds of winning varied accordingly.
 Eventually, a computerized pari-mutuel betting system was introduced to improve the quality of the races and expand the fan base.